Drama Queens, 2017

 Drama Queens is a series of paintings on paper that was initiated as a storyboard sequence for my next video, a visual opera entitled Who Do You Love.
 Begun at the Vermont Studio Center's January 2017 visual artist residency, these paintings offer objects and abbreviated gestures to signify character and narrative arc.
 In this manner, Drama Queens extends and reintroduces the visual lexicon that I have been developing, formerly with the specific objective to portray a theatrical femaleness.
 Here, the gender-play broadens to meditations and strategies of love and desire.

-The imagery is culled from a collective unconsciousness, framed, of course, by personal attachments that reveal larger temporal political narratives; for me, this source-realm exists somewhere between the ether of memory and the corporeality of dinosaur tar.
+The imagery is culled from a collective unconscious, framed, of course, by personal attachments that reveal larger temporal political narratives; for me, this source-realm exists somewhere between the ether of memory and the corporeality of dinosaur tar.
 The cast of feathered fans, old suitcases, switchblades, sentinel horses, and Carmen's rose (a la Bizet) reveal tiny intrigues.
 While the Drama Queens paintings consist of such totems incised into fields of gooey black oil paint, the video will revel in saturated colorscapes inspired by the likes of director Michael Powell and of Carnival.

 My film, PASSENGER, employs trauma and melancholia as generative tools for transformation.
 To this end, I mine the locations where personal and collective narratives intersect with the detritus of American capital.
 PASSENGER evolved out of a ten-year photographic exploration of abandoned cars in the woods and junkyards of rural Maine.
 In identifying my own unsettled relationship with cars, I could then extend such experience and sensation to broader polarities of empowerment and disempowerment.
 Here, the body of the car door - the literal and figurative portal - signals a pathway to catharsis.